 These include Somerton Park and Glengowrie around Glenelg.

 Around Henley Beach, the suburbs include Fulham and Fulham Gardens.
 Both are further away from the beach and there are good buying opportunities.
-A modern three-bedroom, two-bathroom infill dwelling sold in the mid-$500,000s in Fulham Gardens, while in Fulham there’s a four-bedroom, two-bathroom, 1990s constructed dwelling on the market with an asking price of $560,000 to $590,000.

 The medium-term is set to bring low but steady growth in the city of churches.
 There’s high unemployment in South Australia and it’s playing on property investor confidence.